sammidoesthings/web-sprint-challenge-intro-to-react/README.md

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on any the following optional goals:

-- [ ] Make the Character component more complex and break it into several subcomponents.
+- [] Make the Character component more complex and break it into several subcomponents.
-- [ ] Use the endpoint `[GET] https://swapi.dev/api/films` (mocked in msw) to obtain movie information to render with the characters.
+- [] Use the endpoint `[GET] https://swapi.dev/api/films` (mocked in msw) to obtain movie information to render with the characters.
 - [ ] Create a helper function in separate module to remove unneeded information from the API data, before putting it in state.
 - [ ] Create transitions or animations with styled-components.
 - [ ] Use Promise.all to resolve an array of promises.

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is an open-source library used for building single-page applications.
+It allows for components and data changes to occur faster and smoother, for a better user experience.

 1. Describe component state.

+State is an object that holds dynamic/changeable information.
+A component tells us what to do when/if that object changes.

 1. Describe props.

+Props are properties, or data, that is passed from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects the app/code outside a function's intended scope.
+To sync effects in a React component to changes of a certain state or props, we can use useEffect to keep tabs on the state and re-render the page anytime information within the useEffect scope is changed.